brendondalaba/tldr-bible/src/content/bible/14-2-chronicles.md

 group: 'Historical Books'
 ---

-# 2 Chronicles
-*The God Who Revives and Restores His People*

-> “If my people, who are called by my name, will humble themselves and pray and seek my face and turn from their wicked ways, then I will hear from heaven... and heal their land.” — **2 Chronicles 7:14**

-2 Chronicles continues the story of Israel’s kings, focusing on Judah — the southern kingdom — and God’s enduring presence in the temple.
-It’s a story of revival and decline, judgment and mercy, reminding us that every generation must choose humility, prayer, and obedience.

----

 ## Overview
 Beginning with Solomon’s reign, 2 Chronicles highlights the construction and dedication of the temple — the center of Israel’s worship.
 After Solomon’s death, the kingdom divides, and the narrative follows the kings of Judah (David’s descendants).